wren-lang/wren/doc/site/classes.markdown

 You almost always want to define some state or do some other initialization on a new object.
 For that, you'll want to define a constructor, like so:

+    :::dart
     class Unicorn {
       new {
         IO.print("I am a constructor!")
       }
     }

 When you create an instance with `new`, its constructor will be invoked.
+It's just a method with a special name.
 Like methods, you can pass arguments to the constructor by adding a parenthesized parameter list after `new`:

+    :::dart
     class Unicorn {
       new(name, color) {
         IO.print("My name is " + name + " and I am " + color + ".")